LaProp: Separating Momentum and Adaptivity in Adam: Experiment

 \subsection{Translation and Pretraining with Transformers}

-The Transformer is known to be difficult to train as a recently proposed modern architecture \cite{vaswani2017attention}.
-Especially, it requires a warm-up schedule of learning rates if a large learning rate is to be used, and it is typically trained using \adam\ with a $\nu$ smaller than 0.999.
-We show that the performance of \laprop\ parallels or outperforms that of \adam\ on the tasks of IWSLT14 German to English translation \cite{IWSLT14} and the relatively large-scale RoBERTa(base) pretraining on the full English Wikipedia \cite{liu2019roberta}.
-The results are shown in Figure \ref{fig: transformer}.
-We basically follow the prescriptions given by Ref.~\cite{ott2019fairseq} and used the recommended network architectures and training settings thereof.
-Details are given in the figure caption and Appendix.
-As demonstrated in \cite{liu2019variance}, without a warmup, \adam\ does not converge to a low loss on the IWSLT14 de-en (German to English) dataset as shown in Fig.~\ref{fig: IWSLT}.
-However, \laprop\ does not get trapped by the local minimum and continues looking for a better solution, though the loss is still higher than that with a warmup.
-When there is a warmup, \laprop\ and \adam\ perform comparably.
-In RoBERTa, the default $\nu$ is 0.98, but we find that we can use $\nu=0.999$ in our case, which results in a faster convergence after the initial stage, and moreover, we can even ignore the warmup schedule and use the maximum learning rate from the beginning, in which case \laprop\ turns out to outperform \adam\ by a larger margin.
-We conjecture that the unnecessity of a warmup is due to the small learning rate and the relatively small variance of the data.
-Note that \adam\ with a large $\epsilon$ ($10^{-6}$) is used by default to improve the stability during learning, while \laprop\ does not need such enhancement and always uses a small $\epsilon$.
+As a recently proposed modern network architecture \cite{vaswani2017attention}, the transformer is known to be difficult to train.
+Especially, it usually requires a warm-up schedule of learning rates if a large learning rate is to be used, and it is typically trained by \adam\ with $\nu\leq0.999$.
+We show that the performance and the optimization speed of \laprop\ parallel or outperform those of \adam.
+We consider the tasks of IWSLT14 German to English translation \cite{IWSLT14} and the large-scale RoBERTa(base) pretraining using the full English Wikipedia \cite{liu2019roberta}, which are of both industrial and academic interest.
+We follow the prescriptions given by Ref.~\cite{ott2019fairseq} and use the default network architectures and settings thereof, and the results are shown in Figure \ref{fig: transformer}.
+For the IWSLT14 translation task, when a warmup is used, the learning curves of \adam\ and \laprop\ coincide; without a warmup, as is also shown in Ref.~\cite{liu2019variance}, \adam\ gets trapped by a bad minimum and does not converge to a low loss, while we find that \laprop\ does not get completely trapped and it continues looking for a better solution, indicating its stronger capability of overcoming barriers.
+For the RoBERTa pretraining, due to limited computational resources, we do not carry out the whole pretraining process and we only do the initial $2\times10^4$ updates.
+We find that in our setting, we can use $\nu=0.999$ as well as the default $\nu=0.98$, and we can safely ignore the warmup, and in all the cases, the speed of \laprop\ is faster than \adam, and when the optimization speed of the problem is faster, \laprop\ outperforms \adam\ even more.
+We also notice that a smaller $\nu$ speeds up the training at the initial stage while a larger $\nu$ speeds up later, which implies that a $\nu$ schedule may be beneficial.
+Details are given in the appendix.